Disaster Preparedness: How Prepared Is Your School?

 The situation in many schools.

 It has been 18 years since the Columbine disaster.
 That is more than enough time for private schools to have reviewed their policies, protocols, and procedures for dealing with an active shooter.
-Yet, sadly, there are still many schools which have not taken steps to protect their communities.
+Yet, sadly, there are still many schools that have not taken steps to protect their communities.
 In a conversation which I had the other day with a professional educational consultant, she told me about the response she received from the head of her son's private school when she asked about protocols and training for an active shooter situation.
 "The board is looking into that issue."
-Five years after the Newtown disaster and the board is just now looking into the issue."
+Five years after the Newtown disaster, the board is just now looking into the issue."
 Needless to say, my friend was appalled.

 While I cannot provide any hard facts and data to support my hunch, my hunch is that many private schools somehow think that they are immune from such horrible events.
 But they are not immune at school.
 Schools should be safe places for students, teachers, and staff.
 It's up to the school community to make sure that they are.

 That is why I placed McGowan Administrators 5 point checklist at the beginning of this article.
 If you are the parent of a child in a private school, and you have not had a recent communication about how your child's school is planning for a disaster, then you need to ask.
 When you visit your child's school, look around carefully.
-How much exposure does the school have in your opinion?
+How much exposure does the school have, in your opinion?
 I can think of several schools where anybody could pull right up to the main entrance without being admitted through a security checkpoint or gate.
-Do you work at a school which has weak or non-existent response disaster response plans in place?
+Do you work at a school that has weak or non-existent response disaster response plans in place?
 Is the security in your school's buildings adequate?
 Have you had an active shooter drill recently?

 Policies